 Note that the SEPC appeal process must normally be initiated within ten (10) business days of receipt of receiving the written notification of the recommendation.
-The time periods described here for submission and consideration of appeals represent standard operating procedures but may be modified under exceptional circumstances at the discretion of the Associate Dean for Faculty and Academic Affairs.
+The time periods described here for submission and consideration of appeals represent standard operating procedures but may be modified under exceptional circumstances at the discretion of the Associate Dean for Academic Affairs.

-The student may be advised by the assistant and associate deans for students and M.D. registrar regarding official policies.
-The written (e-mail) request for an appeal is directed initially to the associate dean for faculty and academic affairs, with a copy to the associate dean for students.
+The student may be advised by the assistant and Associate Deans for Students and M.D.
+Registrar regarding official policies.
+The written (e-mail) request for an appeal is directed initially to the Associate Dean for Academic Affairs, with a copy to the Associate Dean for Students.
 The appeal is a procedure dealing with evidence of a student's performance and/or professional behavior and those factors applying directly to the student's ability to perform.

-After an appropriate review, the associate dean for faculty and academic affairs will recommend final disposition of the appeal within 10 business days of receipt of the student's written request for review.
-A student wishing to appeal to the dean concerning the recommendation must make a written request within 10 business days of receipt of written notification of the recommendation from the associate dean for faculty and academic affairs.
+After an appropriate review, the Associate Dean for Academic Affairs will recommend final disposition of the appeal within 10 business days of receipt of the student's written request for review.
+A student wishing to appeal to the dean concerning the recommendation must make a written request within 10 business days of receipt of written notification of the recommendation from the Associate Dean for Academic Affairs.
 Acting as the university president's representative, the dean of the College of Medicine shall make a final decision on the matter within 15 business days of receipt of the student's written request for review.
 The dean may act on the appeal directly or choose to have the appeal heard by a special ad hoc committee appointed by the dean.
 The dean will make the final determination on the status of the student.
 The decision of the dean is final and not subject to appeal.

 The student has the right to present information in person to any appeal hearing but may not be present for any discussion or deliberation.
 The student may be accompanied by a person or persons of the student's choice to provide support and counsel to the student.
 The supporting person(s) may not participate directly in the proceeding.
-If requested by the student, the assistant or associate deans for students may also serve as an advocate for the student in an appeal.
+If requested by the student, the Assistant or Associate Deans for Students may also serve as an advocate for the student in an appeal.
 Alternatively, the student may request that another faculty member, who is not a member of the SEPC, serve as his or her advocate.
 That individual will be present at an appeal hearing only while the student is present, but may not be present for any appeal hearing discussion and decision.